Enuresis: Definition

 Physical causes

 A physical disorder can also cause this condition.
 A bladder that is too small or distended, a urinary tract infection or hormonal imbalance are all possible causes.
-Some pathologies occur with age, such as diabetes or prostate hypertrophy.
-The elderly are therefore more likely to suffer from incontinence.

-In order to know the precise causes of nocturnal incontinence, a diagnosis must be made by a doctor.
+Some pathologies occur with age, such as diabetes or an enlarged prostate.
+Older people are therefore more likely to suffer from incontinence.
+In order to know the precise causes of nocturnal incontinence, a diagnosis will have to be made by a doctor.

 Psychic causes

-Enuresis in adults: treatments
+Enuresis treatment in adults

-Re-education of voiding rhythm
+Re-education of urinary rhythm

-Hypnosis and talk therapy
+Hypnosis and Verbal Therapy

 Sleep disorders, often due to a mental disorder, can disrupt urinary cycles.
-Hypnosis and verbal therapies can solve the problem at its source.
+Hypnosis and verbal therapies can help solve the problem at its source.

 The “stop peeing” alarm

-As its name suggests, the “stop peeing” alarm is a system that alerts the adult as soon as the first drop of urine is detected.
+As its name suggests, the "stop pee" alarm is a system that alerts the adult as soon as the first drop of urine is detected.
 The alarm, connected to the mattress, wakes the sleeper at the slightest involuntary urination.
 The adult can then go to the toilet and avoid the accident.
-This device is prescribed by a doctor for an average duration of 3 to 4 months.
-According to a study published in Springer Open Choice, the success rate of the alarm is 60% and relapses are few.

 Medications